aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-specifics/_index.md

 ---
-title: Recognition Specifics
+title: Recognition Quality Specifics
 type: docs
-description: "This article explains how barcode recognition can be optimized in terms of accuracy and speed."
+description: "This article explains how barcode recognition can be optimized in terms of accuracy and speed in case of various distortions"
-keywords: "Improve Barcode Recognition, Optimize Barcode Reading, Optimized Scan for Barcode Recognition, Speed Up Barcode Reading, Image Processing for Barcode, Improve Barcode Recognition, Read Many Barcodes from One Image, Aspose.BarCode, Read Barcode C#"
+keywords: "Improve Barcode Recognition, Read Barcodes with Gaussian Noise, Read Inverted Barcodes, Read Colored Barcode, Read Distorted QR Code, Read Corrupted Barcodes, Read Industrual DataMatrix, Aspose.BarCode, Read Barcode C#"
 weight: 20
 url: /net/recognition-specifics/
 ---
 {{% alert color="primary" %}}[Read Barcodes Online](https://products.aspose.app/barcode/recognize): You can check the quality of Aspose.BarCode recognition and view the results online.{{% /alert %}}

-## Overview
+## **Overview**

-## Reading Barcode Images with Gaussian Noise
+## **Reading Barcode Images with Gaussian Noise**
 Gaussian noise is one of the most frequent distortions that may affect the quality of barcode images.
 The most crucial problems arise in cases when barcode images are monochrome or when the distortion grain is much larger than the minimal barcode element.
 To mitigate such negative effects, it may be useful to apply median filtering methods that are suitable for both 1D and 2D barcodes.
 Although median filtering methods also introduce distortions by eliminating barcode elements together with noise, they still may be succeed in improving readability of key barcode modules.

-{{% alert color="primary" %}}*If you need any clarifications, feel free to reach out [Aspose Technical Support](/barcode/net/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}
+{{% alert color="primary" %}}*If you need any clarifications, feel free to reach out to [Aspose Technical Support](/barcode/net/technical-support/): ask your questions at [Aspose.Barcode Forum](https://forum.aspose.com/c/barcode/13) or contact [Aspose Paid Support Helpdesk](https://helpdesk.aspose.com/).*{{% /alert %}}

-### Median Filtering for 2D Barcodes
+### **Median Filtering for 2D Barcodes**
 In ***Aspose.BarCode for .NET***, median filtering can be implemented using a special property called [*AllowMedianSmoothing*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qualitysettings/properties/allowmediansmoothing) and setting the median filtering window in the [*MedianSmoothingWindowSize*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/qualitysettings/properties/mediansmoothingwindowsize) parameter.
 Unlike 1D barcodes, automated selection of a suitable median filtering window is not supported for 2D symbologies.

 The following code snippet illustrates how to perform median filtering for the sample barcode image given below.